 Even at an organization whose culture is to treat its project managers as tactical detail managers, people responsible only for making sure the tasks get done and the boxes get checked, there is an opportunity to implement agile project management.

 In fact, doing so might be simpler than you think, because it doesn’t require a big company discussion or a restructuring of your organization’s current processes.
 If you’re a project manager and want to try the agile project management methodology, arguably all you will need are a willingness to change your own approach and perhaps the introduction of one new tool.

 To try agile project management on an initiative at your company, you could implement something like this simple three-step process:

 1. Break your long-term plans into shorter-timeframe “project sprints.”

-Traditional project management would have you draft one monster-sized plan for assigning and tracking all of your initiative’s tasks and milestones, using a tool such as Microsoft Project.
+Traditional project management would have you draft one monster-sized plan for assigning and tracking all of your initiative’s tasks and milestones, using a project management tool such as Microsoft Project.
 This plan might include hundreds of details and run many months or even a year into the future.

 The problem is, that plan would probably be at least somewhat outdated the day you publish it to your organization.
-Worse still, with each passing day the plan would become even more obsolete based on personnel changes, budgetary adjustments, changing company priorities and other realities.
+Worse still, with each passing day, the plan would become even more obsolete based on personnel changes, budgetary adjustments, changing company priorities, and other realities.